-- Communicate evolutionary theory and research findings findings both orally and in writing.
+- Conduct basic evolutionary research and effectively communicate the findings both orally and in writing.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including: